mxx-lxg/spacebase/README.md

 # SpaceBase

 The Raspberry Pi based greenhouse control system.

+Spacebase aims to fully automate a greenhouse in a way that is easy to use and expand.
+The ultimate goal is to be able to put your plants in a greenhouse, fire up Spacebase and leave your plants alone until it is time to harvest.
+I started developing this project to bridge the gap between my love for gardening and tinkering with electronics... and because i keep forgetting to water my vegetables.

+As the name kind of suggest i got inspired by the spacebucket community.
+You can probably use SpaceBase to control a spacebucket as well.

 ## Key features

-Spacebase aims to fully automate a greenhouse, including:

 * automated opening and closing of windows, based on temperature, as well as time of day
 * automated irrigation of plants
 * water-reservoir management
 * emergency defrosting
+* display dashboard, that is readable under direct sunlight

 ## Basic use